 Education is one of the most important aspects of our lives.
-In particular, college education is regarded in Singapore as a crucial step to a successful career.
-However, education has been becoming increasingly more out of reach for a lot of people, as tuition at the major universities in Singapore have increased by 38% since 2007.
+In particular, a college education is regarded in Singapore as a crucial step to a successful career.
+However, education has been becoming increasingly more out of reach for a lot of people, as tuition at the major universities in Singapore has increased by 38% since 2007.
 This in turn has increased the need for government subsidies and education loans to fund our tuitions.
 Are education loans a good way to fund our studies?
 Here, we examine how much education loans in Singapore really cost, and what factors can influence this cost over time.

 Average Cost of Education Loans In Singapore

 Education Loans in Singapore are typically categorized into three categories: 1) education loans with standard repayment, 2) education loans that only require interest payment during study and 3) education loans for study abroad.
-We’ve collected as much data as we could find on cost of these loans from different providers to arrive at the average cost below.
-On average, new education loans cost about 5% of interest per year plus about 2% of processing fee upfront.
+We’ve collected as much data as we could find on the cost of these loans from different providers to arrive at the average cost below.
+On average, new education loans cost about 5.46% of interest per year plus about 2.15% of the processing fee upfront.
 These rates also compare to 4.78% in interest plus 1% in fee (or 4.5% in interest plus 2.5% in fee) from the best education loans in Singapore.

 Rest Rate vs Flat Rate